Poems

 There comes a brighter day,

-When freedon, burst from every chain,
+When freedom, burst from every chain,

 Shall have triumphant way: